apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/Multitenancy.md

 [Multi-tenancy via Multiple Private States] allows multiple tenants to use the same GoQuorum node, with each tenant having it's own private state(s).
 Tenants can perform all operations (create/read/write) on any contract in their private state and a single tenant can have access to multiple private states.
 Multi-tenancy allows for a similar user experience to a user running their own managed node.

-The public state remains available publicly to all tenants and private states are logically segregated.
+The public state remains available publicly to all tenants and private states are logically separated.

 ```plantuml
 skinparam shadowing false